HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Why is Reinforcement Learning
 Our environment was so complex that we did not have high confidence for traditional control method from robotics.
-Since most of the traditional algorithms were static method, it had shortage to handle dynamic environment. 수정 We needed algorithm to approach a goal by interaction with environment. 수정
+Since most of the traditional algorithms are static, it has shortages to handle dynamic environment.
+Hence, to accomplish the task, we used “interaction algorithm”with the dynamic environment.

 <figure>
   <img src="/images/medipixel/profile_biorobot_mdp.gif" width="63%">